 Other readers might think that the controversy was the statue wars of 2017 when statues of Captain Cook and Governor Macquarie were vandalised with paint.
 “No pride in Genocide.”
 Again a few people figuratively lost their heads but no sculptures lost their heads.
 For more on this read my post: Statue Wars 2017.

-There are two sculptures that were so controversial that the sculptures were actually decapitated.
+There are two sculptures that were so controversial that they were actually decapitated and one was completely destroyed.

 However, even the Yagan statue is not the most controversial public sculpture in Australia which has to be Greg Taylor’s Liz and Phil Down by the Lake 1995.
 Made of cement fondue coated with iron oxide to give them a rested appearance.
 It was part of a temporary exhibition for the National Sculpture festival organised by the Australian National University in Canberra.